 * candidate standing for a second term in this role

 Unlike the other positions on the EC, Subcommittee Chairs are appointed directly by the EC.
-The appointments for 2017-2020 are expected to be as follows (subject to confirmation at the EC meeting in Singpore, 14-16 July 2017):
+The appointments for 2017-2020 are as follows:

 1 vertebrates and invertebrates* second term as Subcommittee Chair